-- Biopharma Core: growth is driven by Vaccines and ATMPs, with respective segment CAGRs of 43% and 31%. - MedTech Core: growth is driven by Assistive technology (CAGR: 38%), Orthopaedic devices (27%), Infection control (11%) and Surgical Instruments (reusable) n.e.c (10%). - Biopharma Service & Supply: growth is driven by Regulatory Expertise (CAGR: 41%), Clinical Research Organisations (25%), Market Analysis & Information Consultants (20%) and Logistics and Packaging (15%). - MedTech Service & Supply: driven entirely by Analytical Services (CAGR: 43%).
+- Biopharma Core: growth is driven by Vaccines and ATMPs, with respective segment CAGRs of 43% and 31%. - MedTech Core: growth is driven by Assistive technology (CAGR: 38%), Orthopaedic devices (31%), Infection control (12%) and Single use technology (10%). - Biopharma Service & Supply: growth is driven by Regulatory Expertise (CAGR: 41%), Clinical Research Organisations (25%), Market Analysis & Information Consultants (20%) and Logistics and Packaging (15%). - MedTech Service & Supply: driven entirely by Analytical Services (CAGR: 43%).
 However, this is an anomaly that is consistent in each scenario.